MooersLab/writingContract/WritingContactTemplate.md

 -	keep their office door open
 -	accept visitors

-G. During the writing blocks, the contractor may:
+G. During the writing blocks, the contractor may do the following:
 -	use the Pomodoro Technique
 -	take bio breaks
 -	do planning related to the writing project